7220

 7220 is the seventh solo studio album by American rapper Lil Durk.
 Released through Only the Family, Alamo Records, and Sony Music on March 11, 2022, the album features guest appearances from Future, Gunna, Summer Walker, and Morgan Wallen.
 The reloaded edition was released on March 18, 2022, exactly one week after its release, while the deluxe edition of the album was released on June 24, 2022 and features additional appearances from Moneybagg Yo, EST Gee, Doodie Lo, Ella Mai and A Boogie wit da Hoodie.
+The album was supported by four singles: Pissed Me Off, Broadway Girls, Ahhh Ha, & Golden Child.

 7220 received generally positive reviews from music critics.
 It debuted at number one on the US Billboard 200 chart, earning 120,500 album-equivalent units in its first week.
+Later on, the album was certified Platinum on November 30, 2022, then later being certified 2x Platinum on March 27, 2025 by the Recording Industry Association of America (RIAA), the day before his ninth studio album, Deep Thoughts released while Durk was locked up.

 Background

 7220 refers to Durk's grandmother's address and is also the title of a book that was published by his mother, Lashawnda Woodard, the same year of its release.
 When he revealed the tracklist of the album, he further explained that it was also a reference to his family house that he grew up in that "made [him] the realist [sic]", on which he promised that the album would have "no skips", a phrase meaning that none of the tracks on the album could be considered of such a low quality that they should be skipped while listening through the album, track-by-track.